 Ansible in 1.4 and later provides a way to specify this behavior as follows:

-- name: this command prints FAILED when it fails command: /usr/bin/example-command -x -y -z register: command_result failed_when: "'FAILED' in command_result.stderr"
+- name: Fail task when the command error output prints FAILED command: /usr/bin/example-command -x -y -z register: command_result failed_when: "'FAILED' in command_result.stderr"

 In previous version of Ansible, this can be still be accomplished as follows: